 The focus of this data collection is political slant in US news coverage in 2005.
 Automated searches of newspaper articles and congressional records were conducted on 1,000 key phrases addressing such issues as abortion, gun control, taxes, health care, war, the environment, immigration policy, stem cell research, and minorities.
 The researchers then constructed a new index that measured the similarity of a news outlet’s language to that of a congressional Republican or Democrat.

 These data are available to individuals at ICPSR member institutions.
-Please acknowledge the Initiative on Global Markets at the University of Chicago Booth School of Business on all written work when using this data.
+Please acknowledge the Kent A. Clark Center for Global Markets at the University of Chicago Booth School of Business on all written work when using this data.

 Learn More about This Dataset »

-IGM also supports several datasets in conjunction with the Fama-Miller Center for Research in Finance at Chicago Booth.
+We also support several datasets in conjunction with the Fama-Miller Center for Research in Finance at Chicago Booth.
 These include CoreLogic housing data, credit and loan data through Credit Risk Insight Servicing, DataQuick, and auto loan data through RL Polk.

 Learn More »